p0ntan/vteam-root/README.md

 ```

 ## Clients
 No matter how you run the system, our guess is that you want to see some of the clients in action?
-Well here are some links to find what you might be looking for:
+Well here are some links to find what you might be looking for when the system is run locally:

 - [Admin web client](http://localhost:3000)
 - [User web client](http://localhost:5173)